And well you may forget

 Beyond the urge to roam

-Like most of this island, the present lie of the land goes back to the last cold spell.
-A glacier’s bulk excavated valleys deep and shallow out of the earth, slowly heaving the soil asunder, with no planning permission or abstract design, slowly crawling onwards, a massive ignorant lumpen crunching icy ooze.
+Like most of this damp island, the present lie of the land goes back to the last cold spell: A glacier’s bulk excavating valleys out of the earth, slowly heaving soil asunder, no planning permission or design, crawling onwards, massive ignorant lumpen crunching icy ooze.

-And then the melt, coming slow but sure: a minor rise of heat, and gradual gradual dribbles and puddles become a stream, which becomes a gush, and a torrent, a flood, heralding a brief age of meltwater and wild waters, retouching the gouged out mass.
+And then the melt, steady and sure: a minor rise of heat, gradual dribbles and puddles becoming stream, gush, torrent, floods, lakes.
+A brief age of meltwater, retouching the gouged out masses.
+Post processing our carved lands.

 Drumlins dot the passage of the ice.
-Erratics sit sentry in odd spots.
-The green returns, birch, oak, ash, scots pine, fern blade and unrolled leaf, along with the insects and the insect eaters.
-The full mindless rivers of biology, a multitude of experiments treading space and time, cram every livable space.
+Erratics sitting sentry in odd spots.
+The green returns, birch, oak, ash, scots pine, fern blades and unrolled leaf, insects and the insect eaters.
+The full mindless rivers of biology, multitudes of experiments treading space and time, cramming every possible livable space.
+Is this seat taken?
 Frogs, water skaters, trout, salmon, falcons.
-Did drinking moose and deer raise their horns in worry of wolf?
+Did drinking moose and deer raise horns in worry of wolf?

-And then the first traces of us, language bearers, thumbed tool bearers, brainy tearaway apes, and our unwritten advance parties, seekers of prey, finding through the woods a lake going from sea waves to mountain feet, a fine domain to claim, to settle in, to fight over.
+And eventually the first traces of us, language bearers, thumbed wielders of tools and weapons, brainy impulsive uptight tearaway apes, and our unwritten advance parties, seekers of prey, finding through the woods a lake going from sea waves to mountain feet, a fine domain to claim, to settle in, to fight over, to establish our PRIVATE PROPERTY signs of civility.

-And to names when names are hewn, as old as Manannán mac Lir, soul ferryman of the Tuatha Dé Danann, and his pseudonym
+And to names when names are hewn, as old as Manannán mac Lir, soul ferryman of the Tuatha Dé Danann, and the tracing of pseudonyms

-In later ages some retreat to the island of strangers to find a different grace, and others learn to fish by line and net, or later mine silver and lead, and build canals to the Atlantic through the city walls.
+In later ages some retreat to the island of strangers to find different grace, and others learning to fish by line or net, or later mine silver and lead, and build canals to the Atlantic through the city walls.
+My grandfathers.
+Grandfathers’ grandfathers.
+Back beyond the reach of census.

-Now we may claim the waters as a postcard view from domestic window gazes, or wander the waves when weather allows, letting the pitch and roll calm the mind, and peer into the ice dug depths.
+Now we may claim the waters as a postcard view from domestic window gazes, or wander the waves when weather allows, letting the pitch and roll calm the mind, sometimes peering into the ice dug depths.